A frame approach for equations involving the fractional Laplacian: Frames

-where $c$ is the lower bound for the frame condition of $\Phi$.
-The first, second, third, and fifth equalities follow from the Riesz Representation Theorem.
-The first inequality follows from the positive-definiteness of the adjoint operator $\mathcal{L}^*$ and the second inequality follows from the frame condition of $\Phi$.
-The fourth equality follows by definition of the adjoint operator.
+Here $c$ is the lower bound for the frame condition of $\Phi$.
+The first inequality follows from the lower-boundedness of the adjoint operator $\mathcal{L}^*$ and the second inequality follows from the frame condition of $\Phi$.
+The final equality follows by the definition of $\psi_n$.

-Similarly, let $C$ denote the upper bound for the frame condition of $\Phi$, then
+Similarly, let $C$ denote the upper bound for the frame condition of $\Phi$.
+Then

+The first equality follows by backtracking the equalities from the right-hand side in \cref{eq:dual-frame1}.
+The first inequality follows from the frame property of $\Phi$ and the second inequality by the upper-boundedness assumption on $\mathcal{L}^*$. \end{proof}